timm/shortr/etc/src/sam/docs/sam.md

 `END {print n" lines"}' *.lua`
 => 301 lines

-So, what do you think?
+Share and enjoy.

 ## Coding conventions
-- Common LUA routines imported from `lib.lua`.
-- Test suite at end (see `Go`).
+- Classes:
-- Classes are in camel case and  start with an Upper case letter.
+  - Classes names in camel case, starting with an Upper case char.
   - Class methods are shown as Class.UPPERCASE (e.g. Module.NEW for constructors).
   - Instance methods are shown as Class.lowercase(i,...).
-- This code reserves `i` and `j` and `k` for `self` and other instances.
+  - This code uses `i` and `j` and `k` for `self` and other instances.
+- Type hints:
   - Type hints are defined in terms of class names or  int,real, str,tab,bool.
   -  ?type denotes optional arguments.
+- Formatting:
   - Any line that just contains `end` is joined to the last line.
   - Where possible, write functions in one-line.
   - Line width max=80 (soft limit) or 83 (hard limit).
   - Tabs done with 2 spaces.
+- Other:
+  - Common LUA routines imported from `lib.lua`.
+  - Test suite at end (see `Go`).
+  - Initial help string defines the config options.
+- Command-line options
+  - If called as a main program, then `--xxxx value` on the command line updates option `xxxx`.
+  - Shorthand #1: `-x`  is the same as  `--xxxx`.
+  - Shorthand #2: Boolean `option`s don't use `value`.
+    Merely mentioning it on the command-line will flip its default.